 Would they fit into our culture?
 Will they help to build our culture further as we move forward as a company?
 Would their behaviour be in alignment with our culture?
 How would they describe culture?
 What do they understand our culture to be?
 How could they add to our culture?
 Does this candidate values, beliefs and behaviour fit into our company’s culture?

-Good crafted strategic questions in this area will help to ensure that you recruit people who will be aligned to the culture of your organisation.
+Good crafted strategic questions in this area will empower you to recruit people who will be aligned to the culture of your organisation.

 A member of staff with a good attitude, able to learn and with skills that can be developed will have huge positive effect on your team, productivity and profitability.
 Character is often described as what are we like when no one is watching.